Carlosman1996/commsman/TASK.md

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done

 TODO: Folders with execute button and results tab.
 Multiple requests are run at the same time

-TODO: Regression bug - When an item is added to a folder, all folders at same level in tree view are opened